-- The SOP-Admin shall be calculated based on one of the following: (a) If the selected approach for addressing non-permanence is Temporary CERs (tCERs), the SOP is based on the difference between the tCERs for which issuance is requested for a given verification period and the highest amount of tCERs previously issued in a verification period; (b) If the selected approach for addressing non-permanence is Long-Term CERs (ICERs), the SOP is based on the difference between the lCERs for which issuance is requested for a given verification period addressing non-permanence is Long-Term CERs (ICERs), the SOP is based on the difference between the ICERs for which issurance is requested for a given verification period added to the sum of all previous issuances and reversals, and the highest among the sums of the issuances and reversals since the start of the project calculated for each previous verification period. - The SOP-Admin for A/R project activities or PoAs is due only if the amount calculated above is positive.
+- ♦ The SOP-Admin shall be calculated based on one of the following: (a) If the selected approach for addressing non-permanence is Temporary CERs (tCERs), the SOP is based on the difference between the tCERs for which issuance is requested for a given verification period and the highest amount of tCERs previously issued in a verification period; (b) If the selected approach for addressing non-permanence is Long-Term CERs (ICERs), the SOP is based on the difference between the ICERs for which issurance is requested for a given verification period added to the sum of all previous issuances and reversals, and the highest among the sums of the issuances and reversals since the start of the project calculated for each previous verification period. - ♦ The SOP-Admin for A/R project activities or PoAs is due only if the amount calculated above is positive.